Skip to content

 Ultimately, I would pay more attention to the interest rate and loan terms offered since HELOC rates can range significantly from bank to bank.

-Keep your eye on the margin offered, which combined with the prime rate determines your rate.
+Also keep your eye on the margin offered, which combined with the prime rate determines your rate.
 This is perhaps the best way to compare HELOCs.

-Also take note of the loan term (how many years to draw and pay it off) and the starting interest rate, which is sometimes discounted for a promotional period.
+Be sure to take note of the loan term (how many years to draw and pay it off) and the starting interest rate, which is sometimes discounted for a promotional period.

 There may also be unique perks, such as the ability to lock in your rate so it’s no longer adjustable.